 Take note of the parade map below.
-The Freedom Festival has made a slight change to the parade route.
+The Freedom Festival has made changes to the parade route.
 It begins at 960 North University Ave and proceeds south to 200 South and then turns east to 200 East.
 From there it turns north to Center Street and then turns east and ends at 900 East.

 PARADE SPECTATOR RULES

 Spectators may “stake out” their claim to a spot along University Avenue no earlier than July 3, at 3:00 PM per Provo City Ordinance.
 All other portions of the parade route can not be claimed or reserved until July 4, at 5:00 AM.
 This includes trying to “reserve or occupy, or attempt to claim, reserve or occupy, either in person or by the placement of ropes, tents, chairs, sleeping bags, blankets, or other devices or barriers, any public property as a position for observing [the] public parade” (SECTION 9.14.220).